-Problem Possible Solution(s) Heating and cooling are mixed up Change the polarity of the peltier element.
+Problem Possible Solution(s) Change the polarity of the peltier element.
 See page 8 of the datasheet for detailed instructions.
-The element only heats/only cools Remove the diode between pins 2 and 3 of the HTC and replace it with a jumper cable.
-See Configuration for Peltier Elements and Resistive Heaters as well as pages 2, 7, and 8 of the datasheet for further information The Element neither heats nor cools Check the connector, test the element.
+Remove the diode between pins 2 and 3 of the HTC and replace it with a jumper cable.
+See Configuration for Peltier Elements and Resistive Heaters as well as pages 2, 7, and 8 of the datasheet for further information Check the connector, test the element.
 Otherwise see Power Supply Related Problems